 The curriculum of the new Graduate Certificate Program is based on Mercyhurst’s faculty experience with their successful Masters of Science Program in Forensic and Biological Anthropology.
 In particular, the Graduate Certificate Program in Forensic and Biological Anthropology is aimed at addressing the most common training gaps and needs observed among the applicants to those programs.
 For example, students with strong backgrounds in archaeology, may need to improve their training in osteology or quantitative skills, and vice versa.

 The Applied Forensic Science Department prides itself on being one of the only programs in the country with opportunities to work with real evidence and human remains.
 Students learn osteology from the department’s large collection of modern and archaeological human remains.
-Donated remains are processed in our new autopsy-style lab and students have the opportunity to help process remains along with the faculty and graduate students.
+Donated remains are processed in our autopsy-style lab and undergraduate students have the opportunity to help process remains along with the faculty and graduate students.
 In addition, students have the opportunity to practice their skills in a variety of areas.
-The department is constantly updating their zooarchaeological collection, and students get the chance to take part in the processing of animal remains.
+The department is constantly updating their zooarchaeological collection and students get the chance to take part in the processing of animal remains.
 Students also take part in crime scene processing classroom exercises and participate in practical labs through the department.
 These labs are designed to simulate real crime scenes and allow students to experience crime scene photography, blood spatter analysis, casting, and fingerprint identification and processing – just to name a few.

 Cost and Career Information

 In compliance with the “gainful employment” regulations under Title IV of the Higher Education Act, as amended, Mercyhurst is disclosing certain cost and career information to prospective students.
 You can view this information by clicking here.

 Office: Zurn 119A

 Phone: (814) 824-3119

 Note: If you are calling in regard to admission packets please contact Elizabeth Bross in Admissions (814) 824-3364